neondatabase/website/content/docs/guides/logical-replication-schema-changes.md

 When working with Postgres logical replication, managing schema changes is a task that requires careful planning.
 As stated in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication-restrictions.html):

 "_The database schema and DDL commands are not replicated.
-The initial schema can be copied by hand using pg_dump --schema-only`.
+The initial schema can be copied by hand using `pg_dump --schema-only`.
 Subsequent schema changes would need to be kept in sync manually.
 (Note, however, that there is no need for the schemas to be absolutely the same on both sides.)
 Logical replication is robust when schema definitions change in a live database: When the schema is changed on the publisher and replicated data starts arriving at the subscriber but does not fit into the table schema, replication will error until the schema is updated.
 In many cases, intermittent errors can be avoided by applying additive schema changes to the subscriber first._"

 This guidance highlights key considerations and best practices for handling schema changes in a logical replication setup.

-## Understanding schema replication in Postgres
+## Schema management in a logical replication context

 Logical replication in Postgres is designed to replicate data changes (inserts, updates, and deletes) but not schema changes (DDL commands).
 This means that any modifications to the database schema, such as adding or dropping columns, need to be manually applied to both the publisher and the subscriber databases.